Bringing consistency and scalability for a payment system

 Main Goals

-Initially update the payments link and e-mails to v.7 (visual standards, components, interactions, colors, information architecture, etc).
+Update the payments link and your e-mails to v.7 (visual standards, components, interactions, colors, information architecture, etc).

 Build the entire flow and new components in Figma for alignment purposes and ease of access for the design team.